clutter/danger-swift-swiftlint-action/README.md

-Dockerfile that installs both Danger-swift and Swiftlint To use it just add to your actions yaml
+Dockerfile that installs both Danger-swift and Swiftlint To use, just add the following to your actions yaml:

 ```yaml
     runs-on: ubuntu-latest